 Our INSET days for teachers and conferences for students cover material for the AS and A2 level exams in AQA Philosophy, and may also be of interest for those taking the International Baccalaureate.
 Our events on philosophy of religion and on ethics may also be suitable for students and teachers of AQA, OCR, and Edexcel philosophy of religion and ethics (please check individual event programmes for details).

 ALP has also developed the UK’s premier on-line collection of resources for A level philosophy, written by Michael Lacewing, which is hosted by the publishers Routledge.
 ALP continues to host free resources for A level religious studies.

 The AQA released a new A Level Philosophy specification for teaching from September 2014, available here.
-The first new AS exams take place in June 2015 and the first A2 exams take place in June 2016.
+The first new AS exams took place in June 2015 and the first A2 exams take place in June 2016.